-I laughed out loud, this morning, as I read a blog from High Scalability that noted “Engineering Cultures Suck at Product”.
-The author couldn’t be more right and it’s about time that this message becomes mainstream.
+I laughed out loud this morning as I read a blog from High Scalability that noted “Engineering First Cultures Suck at Product.”
+The author couldn’t be more right, and it’s about time that this message becomes mainstream.

 In other words, while it’s important to know how to build the software right, it’s ten times more important to know how to build the right software.

-Performance, scalability and maintainability are essential but only matter if your product is gaining traction in the market.
+Performance, scalability, and maintainability are essential, but they only matter if your product is gaining traction in the market.
 What to build and how to monetize it always matter.

-Product Management, on the other hand, is even more critical, but, unlike Engineering, is a rarely understood discipline.
+Product Management, on the other hand, is even more critical.
+Unlike Engineering, however, Product Management is a rarely understood discipline.